March 23, 2024

 Each club is responsible for supplying their own material and tools if your car is found to be in non-compliance with the rules for dimension and weight.
 Be sure to inform your cadets, parents, and counselors to come prepared with the needed materials and tools; the committee will not be responsible for performing any needed adjustments or supplying any materials.

 Be sure to place your car number on the front of the car and in plain sight.
 Any car without a number will NOT be allowed to race.
+Numbers should be assigned by the head counselor ahead of time to avoid duplication.

 PROJECT AND BADGE JUDGING

 RIBBONS: Each church is responsible for judging their own projects and assigning ribbons.
-Ribbons will be provided on the night of set up by a committee member as soon as your display is setup and ribbon assignments have been determined.
+Ribbons will be provided on the night of set up by a committee member as soon as your display is set up and ribbon assignments have been determined.
 Be sure to assign only one 1st (Blue), and one 2nd place (Red) ribbon to your merit badge category and only 1 each to your non-merit badge project.
 3rd place ribbons will be used as a "participant award" for all remaining badge and project items.

 TROPHY: Select a "Best Project" and "Best Merit Badge" and place the appropriate worksheet by that project or badge.
 The "Best Merit Badge" must have a completed and signed Guide Book or it will not be judged.
 The "Best Project"and "Best Merit Badge" must have the completed worksheet to be judged.
-The Rush Creek Board will judge these 2 categories.

 DISCOVERING GOD'S WORD MERIT BADGE AWARD